 About Quincy

 Quincy is a bi writer, actor, and filmmaker based in Los Angeles.
-She is a Writers’ Room Assistant on Season 5 of Netflix’s Sweet Magnolias, where she’ll also be making her debut as a credited TV writer via freelance script.
+She is also a Writers’ Room Assistant on Season 5 of Netflix’s Sweet Magnolias, where she’ll also be making her debut as a credited TV writer via freelance script.

 An alumni and former mainstage performer of iO West and the Upright Citizens Brigade, Quincy has performed over 100 improv shows with Number One Son, the first-ever, all-Asian-American femme improv team in Los Angeles, as a founding member.